A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 The biggest risks are:

-high legal, compliance and licensing costs,
+high legal, compliance, and licensing costs,

 a weak location without sufficient transaction volume,

-changes in regulations, demand and transaction costs.
+volatility in regulations, demand, and transaction costs.

 FAQ